kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 >
 > Come to us as you are: bleeding, vengeful, half-healed, still shaking.

 Another pause.
 The tone is different now.
 Fiercer.
+Her volume rises.

 > And all the women who were once crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
 >